-In this article, I shall discuss the steps to configure and troubleshoot in case your internet won’t work in bridge mode.
+In this article, I shall discuss the steps to enable it and help you troubleshoot if your internet doesn’t work in this mode.

 - Open the web browser and navigate to http://10.0.0.1 to access the admin tool.

-- Enter the default username “admin” and password: “password”.
+- Enter the default username as “admin” and password as “password”.
 If you have changed your password previously, make sure to use the new one.

 - Find the gateway option in the left-hand column and click “at a glance”.

 - Then tap on Bridge mode and then Enable.

 - A message will pop up: enabling the bridge mode will disable the router functionality.
 Do you wish to continue?
 Click OK to confirm.

 - Voila!
 You have successfully enabled the bridge mode.
 The gateway might restart to apply the settings, so wait for a few seconds.

 Two pieces of networking equipment are needed to stay connected to the stable and fast Xfinity internet at your home: a modem and a router.
 The xFi gateway blends the power of two into one to create a much more reliable and faster in-home WiFi.